 Facilities & resources

 Students have access to a variety of resources at the UCO to support learning.
-These include a recently refurbished library with an extensive collection of osteopathic recources, an ergonomic IT suite, spaces for group and independent study, practice rooms, a student union and common room, and the UCO Clinic.
-Students also have access to our virtual learning environment (VLE) and Anatomy TV.
+These include a recently refurbished Learning Hub with an extensive collection of osteopathic resources, spaces for group and independent study, practice rooms, a student union and common room, and the UCO Clinic.
+Students also have access to our virtual learning environment (VLE), Anatomy TV, and our new VR Lab.

 Read more about our facilities and resources.